ucldc/nuxeo-component-ordering/README.md

 # nuxeo-component-ordering
-Scripts for figuring out what's going on with Nuxeo component ordering fo complex objects
+Scripts for figuring out and fixing what's going on with Nuxeo component ordering of complex objects.